 - A composite structural system of concrete, steel and glulam elements enabled the designers to create a building with several unique features.

-Chuck Bailey Recreation Centre is a high-profile community recreation centre that initially served as a training facility for volunteers for the 2010 Vancouver Olympic Winter Games.
-The project included three phases: the original 2,140 square metre building completed in 2009, the outdoor covered skate park completed in 2011, and a 460 square metre second floor expansion completed in 2012.
+Chuck Bailey Recreation Centre is a high-profile community recreation centre that initially served as a training facility for volunteers for the Vancouver 2010 Olympic Winter Games.
+The project included three phases: the original 2,140-square-metre building completed in 2009, the outdoor covered skate park completed in 2011, and a 460-square-metre second floor expansion completed in 2012.
 Located in Tom Binnie Park in Surrey City Centre, this project was seen as a catalyst for positive change in this rapidly developing neighbourhood.
-Specific goals included: to create an iconic design that met the City of Surrey’s recreation facility standards for crime prevention through environmental design (CPTED), durability, flexibility and the ability to accommodate future expansion.
+The goals were to create an iconic design that met the City of Surrey’s recreation facility standards for crime prevention through environmental design (CPTED), as well as durability, flexibility and the ability to accommodate future expansion.

-Wood is an integral part of the Chuck Bailey Recreation Centre.
-The project uses only locally produced lumber, with the sole exception of the gymnasium floor.
-The gymnasium section features wood acoustic panelling that creates visual warmth and a sense of connection to the surrounding park.
-Externally, glue-laminated (glulam) facia “outrigger blades” make an abstract reference to winter sports such as skating, bobsleigh and luge.
-The irregular shapes making up the building posed structural challenges that were addressed using a composite system of concrete, steel and glulam elements.
-Working together, the architect and the structural engineer developed an expression that playfully used symbolism and allegory in the design of wood elements, creating a building with a number of unique features.
+The project only uses locally sourced lumber, with the exception of the gymnasium floor.
+The gymnasium features wood acoustic paneling that creates visual warmth, as well as a substantial glazed wall that gives a sense of connection to the surrounding park.
+On the exterior, glulam fascia “outrigger blades” make reference to winter sports such as skating, bobsleigh and luge.
+The building is composed of irregular shapes that had posed structural challenges, but these were overcome using a composite system of concrete, steel and glulam elements.
+Working together, the architect and structural engineer developed an expression that playfully used symbolism and allegory in the design of wood elements, which gave the building many unique features.

 The architecture reflects the dynamics of sport through colour, transparency and sweeping shapes.